 Doing this increases your chances of success because the assignments will no longer be handled “on the fly.”
-Classifying something as a project has its advantages: The objectives and roadmap are clearly defined, the necessary resources are allocated, and decisions are made.
+Classifying something as a project has its advantages: the objectives and roadmap are clearly defined, the necessary resources are allocated, and decisions are made.

 Keep Everyone in Sync

 Agile methodology is very popular in the IT industry.
 Unlike normal project planning, agile projects involve processes of differing lengths.
-Resource planning is more complicated due to the different durations of the processes.
+Resource management is more complicated due to the different durations of the processes.
 We therefore recommend that you try the following.